pjbroad/el-build-methods/windows-10/msys2/README.md

 First, visit the Msys2 website [https://www.msys2.org/](https://www.msys2.org/), then download and run the installer.
 Accept the defaults following the steps described on the site.
-When complete, you will have the basic enviroment installed and up to date.
+When complete, you will have the basic environment installed and up to date.

 Using a Msys2 terminal for your specific system, for example the 64-bit terminal.
-Install the git package so you can download the github repository that holds the reminaing setup scripts and the script to build the client.
+Install the git package so you can download the github repository that holds the remaining setup scripts and the script to build the client.

 ```